grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/setup-resources.md

 #### `readProvisionedDashboard` fixture

-The `readProvisionedDashboard` fixture allows you to read the content of a dashboard json file.
+The `readProvisionedDashboard` fixture allows you to read the content of a dashboard JSON file from your`provisioning/dashboards` folder.
 It can be useful when navigating to a provisioned dashboard and you don't want to hard code the dashboard UID.

 ```ts title="variableEditPage.spec.ts"
 const dashboard = await readProvisionedDashboard({ fileName: 'demo.json' });